gabbdev/easyphp/README.md

 EasyPHP is a Node.js module PHP preprocessor in a practical and easy way.

-- Guaranteed performance
+- ✅ Guaranteed performance

-- Easy to use
+- 🔧 Easy to use

-- Native PHP
+- 📚 Integrated PHP library
+- 🏓 Absurdly low latency

+## Why???
+To be honest, it can take **HOURS** for you to install a php server.
+On top of that, some servers do not support some things from native php, which can cause a lot of mess and trouble.
+**Easyphp solves** this for you, the only thing you need to have installed is node.js, in addition, you can already start your php server in **less than 2** minutes!

 ##  Installation